Tanujarora100/Terraform-Associate-Notes/README.md

 ### Terraform graph

 - **Purpose**: Creates a visual representation of Terraform resources and their dependencies.
+  - This command is used to produce files in `dot` format.
 - **CLI Command**: `terraform graph | dot -Tpng > graph.png`
 - **Scenarios**:
   - Visualizing resource dependencies and relationships.